istio/istio/demos/apps/bookinfo/README.md

    This command launches the Istio manager, mixer, and an envoy-based ingress controller, which will be used to implement the gateway for the application.

+   **Note:** If you have a load balancer attached to the Ingress controller, change the ingress controller service type from NodePort to LoadBalancer accordingly.

 1. Bring up the application containers: